Paul Nash and the Wittenham Clumps

 In 1911 Nash wrote of his discovery of the Clumps, calling them ‘a beautiful legendary country’.

-2012 marks the centenary of Nash’s first paintings of the Wittenham Clumps.
-We are celebrating this important event by exploring Nash’s unique connection with the landscape, looking at his work that originated here and showing how the area has changed since his lifetime.
+Nash's first paintings of the Wittenham Clumps were made just over a hundred years ago, in 1912.
+In celebration, we are exploring Nash's unique connection with the landscape, looking at his work that originated here and showing how the area has changed since his lifetime.